UseTheApi/algorithms/README.md

       > Example:
       > Completing the route [{x:0, y:2, z:10}, {x:3, y:5, z:0}, {x:9, y:20, z:6}, {x:10, y:12, z:15}, {x:10, y:10, z:8}] requires a minimum of 5 liters of fuel.

-    * Multiplication in Array: productAllNumsExceptItself.hpp

-      > Given an array of integrs.
-Write a function that will return array of products of all numbers in a given array except itslef.
-        Ex: [3,2,4,1] => [8, 12, 6, 24]

-    * Prices in Stock: maxProfitInStock.hpp

-      > Write an efficient function that takes stock_prices_yesterday and returns the best profit I could have made from 1 purchase and 1 sale of 1 Apple stock yesterday.

-      > Ex: stock_prices_yesterday = [10, 7, 5, 8, 11, 9], answer is 6

     * Pascal's Triangle: pascalsTriangle.hpp

       > Given an index k, return the kth row of the Pascal's triangle.

-    * Pairs: pairs/

-      > Given N integers, count the number of pairs of integers whose difference is K.

-    * Substrings: substrings/

-      > Given a string.
-Write a function to return all substrings for a given string.

-    * Median in merged lists: merge_lists_median/

-      > Given two sorted array.
-Write a function that returns a median of merged array.
-      > Both arrays are of the same size

-    * Longest non-decreasing interval: non_decreasing_interval/

-      > Given an array of intergers.
-Write a funtion that returns an array of max length
-      > with non-decreasing elements from a given array